 Once a Pledge is enrolled, it may function as Join Proxy.
 The Join Proxy functions are advertised as descibed below.
-In principle, the Join Proxy functions are offered via a "join" port, and not the standard coaps port.
-Also the Registrar offers a "join" port to which the stateless join proxy sends the JPY message.
-The Join Proxy and Registrar show the extra join port number when reponding to a /.well-known/core discovery request addressed to the standard coap/ coaps port.
+In principle, the Join Proxy functions are offered via a join-port, and not the standard coaps port.
+Also the Registrar offers a join-port to which the stateless Join Proxy sends the JPY message.
+The Join Proxy and Registrar show the extra join-port number when reponding to a /.wellknown/core discovery request addressed to the standard coap/coaps port.

-Three discovery cases are discussed: Join proxy discovers Registrar, Pledge discovers Registrar, and Pledge discovers Join-proxy.
-Each discovery case considers threa alternatives: coap discovery, 6tisch discovery and GRASP discovery.
+Three discovery cases are discussed: Join Proxy discovers Registrar, Pledge discovers Registrar, and Pledge discovers Join Proxy.
+Each discovery case considers three alternatives: CoAP discovery, GRASP discovery, and 6tisch discovery.

 7.1.
-Join-Proxy discovers Registrar
+Join Proxy discovers Registrar

-In this section, the Pledge and Join Proxy are assumed to communicate via Link-Local addresses.
-This section describes the discovery of the Registrar by the Join-Proxy.
+In this section, the Join Proxy and Registrar are assumed to communicate via Link-Local addresses.
+This section describes the discovery of the Registrar by the Join Proxy.

 7.1.1.
-CoAP discovery
+CoAP discovery{#coap-disc}

 The discovery of the coaps Registrar, using coap discovery, by the Join Proxy follows section 6 of [I-D.ietf-ace-coap-est].
+The stateless Join Proxy can discover the join-port of the Registrar by sending a GET request to "/.well-known/core" including a resource type (rt) parameter with the value "join-proxy" [RFC6690].
+Upon success, the return payload will contain the join-port of the Registrar.